Skip to main content

 What Are the Initial Signs of Elevated Hematocrit?

-While laboratory testing is the only definitive way to measure hematocrit, your body may provide subtle cues that your is increasing.
+While laboratory testing is the only definitive way to measure hematocrit, your body may provide subtle cues that your blood viscosity is increasing.
 Recognizing these can prompt a conversation with your healthcare provider.
 Some individuals may experience symptoms such as:

 • Headaches or Dizziness A feeling of pressure or lightheadedness can occur as the heart works harder to circulate thicker blood, potentially affecting blood flow to the brain.